 Toorbul Point has also been known as Sandstone Point, and the physical Toorbul Point is easily recognised as the high headland south of the Bribie Island bridge.
 The locality known as Toorbul is a few kilometres up Pumicestone Channel, on the far side of Ningi Creek.

 Sandstone Point is on the busy Bribie Island Road.
-From only a few hundred people in the 1980s, the population exceeded 2000 in 2001.
+From only a few hundred people in the 1980s, the population exceeded 2000 by 2001.
 The Pebble Beach retirement-community estate (2002) includes a sports field and public reserve.
 On the north-east edge, on Pumicestone Channel, there are a caravan park and a marina.

 Sandstone Point's census populations have been: